THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

 # Project A Teams

-We have 40 projects (out of what I think will be 42, finally) submitted as of 2024-09-25 12:45 PM
+We have 41 projects (out of what I think will be 42) submitted as of 2024-09-25 12:50 PM

 Submitting Author <br /> *Partner (if any)* |  Project Title :-----------------: | :----------------------------------------------------------------------